Get

 The American Kennel Club (AKC) and the United Kennel Club (UKC) are the primary dog registries in the United States.
 Both use different categories for classifying breeds.
 You’ll see several similarities between the two.
 Both systems rely on the dog’s initial job their ancestors had.
 It provides a starting point for the breed’s development.

 Many military breeds represent dogs that have had a specific job.
 We see it often in AKC with the Working or Herding Groups.
 The UKC even has a Guardian Dog category, and it’s worth noting the significance of this classification.
 Military dogs aren’t typically herders.
 Their work is more paws-on against threats.
-So, let’s jump into some potential military dog breeds below.
+So, let’s jump into potential military dog breeds here.

 The 10 Military Dog Breeds